allisonk2277/passwords/docs/index.md

 Entropy is a measure of how difficult it is to guess your password.
 We define it as the number of possibile passwords you might have chosen, given a procedure for choosing one (we assume that each choice is equally likely to be chosen).

 * We use "bits" as the unit of entropy.
 Each additional bit double the number of possible passwords you could have chosen; N bits of entropy means 2^N possibilities.
+* Adding 10 bits to your password's entropy makes it ~1000x harder to guess.
 * For a password with N bits of entropy, the expected number of guesses before your password is "cracked" is 1/2 * 2^N = 2^(N-1) guesses.

 It is important to note that entropy measures the *number of possible passwords*, and *not* the length of the password!
 While the two are often correlated, they are not the same thing.
 Choosing a long (let's say 8 character) word from the English dictionary does not make a good password; there are probably fewer than 10,000 words you could have actually chosen.
 Testing 10,000 possibilities (13.3 bits of entropy) is trivially easy for an attacker.
-However, choosing an 8 letter sequence from the set of all possible 8 letter sequences provides 26^8 (most are gibberish like 'unllejhp' and not actual words) draws from a pool of 208,827,064,576 possibilities (37.6 bits of entropy), and is significantly harder to crack.
+However, choosing an 8 letter sequence from the set of all possible 8 letter sequences provides 26^8 (most of these sequences are gibberish like 'unllejhp' and not actual words) draws from a pool of 208,827,064,576 possibilities (37.6 bits of entropy), and is significantly harder to crack (this still isn't a large amount of entropy, but it's 16,000,000x better than 13.3 bits).

 ## Analyzing security